Tools based on artificial intelligence in education

 Read more about Microsoft Copilot for web (fomerly Bing Chat Enterprise) in the news story from På høyden.

-Users must be aware that solutions based on artificial intelligence use prompts or otherwise uploaded material from users to improve the service.
-This means that personal information that is entered is stored and used for further training.
-Be aware that requests sent into the service may contain sensitive personal information.
+Users must know that solutions based on artificial intelligence use what is written or uploaded to improve the service, and that they are shared with third parties such as commercial actors and authorities.
+This means that personal information entered is stored and used further.
+It is not possible to correct or delete them from the model.
+Be aware that requests submitted to the service may contain sensitive personal information and that the model can infer sensitive information about you from the provided information.

 Citation of generative models